This post may include affiliate links. Thank you for your support.

 OPTIONAL FOR A CREAMY SAUCE: Stir in heavy cream to combine.
 Cover and cook on LOW for 5-10 minutes, or until heated through.

-• To Serve: Top with fresh parsley and/or fresh basil and grated parmesan.
+• Serve Short Rib Bolognese as Sauce: Top with fresh parsley and/or fresh basil and grated parmesan.
 Enjoy!

 • OPTIONAL IF SERVING WITH PASTA: Meanwhile, bring a pot of water to boil and cook pasta to just barely al dente according to directions on package.